dpharris/OlcbRefresh/README.md

 ```

 ## Memory Models:
+The code can be written to be maximize space or speed, and the user can choose from three memory models:
-1. Small: All operations are from EEPROM;
+1. Small: All operations are from EEPROM<br>
+    Minimizes RAM size, but is slower.
+If many eventIDs are needed, it may be the only choice.
-2. Medium: eventIDs are copied to RAM as eventids[];
+2. Medium: only eventIDs are copied to RAM into eventids[]<br>
+    Quite good compromixe on size and speed.
-3. Large:  The whole of EEPROM is mirrored to RAM as mem[].
+3. Large:  The whole of EEPROM is mirrored to RAM as mem[]<br>
+    Faster but bigger.
+This is good for larger processors.
+#### In Flash:<br>
+    **eventidOffset[]** stores the offset of each eventID into the EEPROM or RAM struct{}.<br>
+    It is initialized at compile-time.
 #### In RAM:
-- eventidOffset[] stores the offset of each eventID into the EEPROM or RAM struct{}.
-- eventidIndex[] contains a hash of each eventID, and an associated sequential index into eventidIndex[], it is sorted on the hash values.
+    **eventidIndex[]** contains a hash of each eventID, and an associated sequential index into eventidOffset[].<br>
+    It is sorted on the hash values.

-- in the medium model, eventids[] contains a copy of the eventIDs, and is indexed by eventidIndex[].
+In the medium model, **eventids[]** contains a copy of the node's eventIDs, and is indexed by eventidIndex[].

+In a diagram:
  - In all models:
 ```
         eventidIndex[]--(index)-->eventidOffset[]--(offset)-->mem[] or EEPROM[]
         eventidIndex[]--(index)-->Events[].flags
 ```
  - In the Medium model, eventIndex also indexes the eventIDs array:
 ```
         **eventidIndex[]--(index)-->eventids[]
 ```